Negative Painting – An Exercise to Help Make it Positive

 Krista

-PS: Don’t forget to leave your comments below and sharing is always appreciated!
+PS: sharing is always appreciated!

 Read more articles on painting HERE